Philipp146/PulsatingView/README.md

-Little project to onboard Items in an App
+Pulsating View to onboard new features in your App